 Fire Breathing Diner: Double Subverted in "Good Neighbor Goof."
 Pete overapplies hot sauce to Goofy's omelette hoping to invoke this, but Goofy is unaffected and even wants more hot sauce.
 Then Pete takes a bite and his mouth catches on fire so hard he ends up using all the water in his pool to extinguish the flames.

 Fly Crazy: "Come Fly with Me" has a fly annoying Pete, and then Pete as a fly annoying everyone, although all he was trying to do was get their attention.

-Foils: Most combinations of characters are this to some degree, but Max and PJ, and Goofy and Pete, are the most obvious.
+Foils: Most combinations of characters are this to some degree, but the best friend pairs (Goofy and Pete, and Max and PJ) and the father/son pairs (Goofy and Max, and Pete and PJ) are the most obvious.

 Force Feeding: In "Axed By Addition", Max straps PJ to a device that feeds him whether he gets a math question right, and hits him in a face with an egg when he's wrong